jotnguyen/Lafferty.co-v2/content/blog/if-you-can-t-find-time-to-write-you-re-not-trying-hard-enough.md

 Most of all, the rejection letters are motivation.
 I get a little angry each time, thinking to myself _you don't want to publish my great work? fine. someone else will_.

 When it's 9 pm and the last thing I want to do is write, I think of those rejection letters.
-If I stop publishing then those letters were right.
-I wasn't good enough then, and I'll never be good enough if I quit writing.
+If I don't write during the hard times then those letters were right: I wasn't good enough.

 So I sit my ass down, get out the laptop, and write.

-That's not a hypothetical scenario, it's me right now.
+That's not a hypothetical scenario, it's me right now, writing this post.

 ## You have to make time

 Your writing isn't going to happen on its own.
 I wish the words would just magically appear on the page, but they won't.
-If writing is important to you then you have to make time.
+If writing is important to you then you have to make time for it.
 Look at what you spend time on, and ask yourself one question:

 > _Is this more important than writing?_

 If it is more important, great!
 If not, and it's also not necessary to live (please don't stop eating), then you should write instead of doing that thing.

-This month I've still managed to do what's important to me:
+Here's what I've managed to do this month:

 * Spend quality time with my wife
 * Hang out with my friends